 Electronics? – Check!
 The Electronics Center is outfitted with a wide range of measuring and testing equipment, such as board layouts of the entire vehicle electronics for testing complex components and a climatic roller dynamometer for simulating different weather and road surface conditions.
 Audio concepts are developed in an MMI laboratory (Multi Media Interface) and a sound laboratory.
 This is also the place for all aspects of in-car digitalization and connectivity.

-Windproof: The plant in Ingolstadt has its own Wind Tunnel‑Center with three test units: the aero‑acoustic wind tunnel, the thermal wind tunnel and a climatic wind tunnel.
+Windproof: The plant in Ingolstadt has its own Wind Tunnel Center with three test units: the aero‑acoustic wind tunnel, the thermal wind tunnel and a climatic wind tunnel.
 Optimal aerodynamics are honed at wind speeds up to 300 kilometers per hour (186.4 mph).
-The car’s interior climate control and thermal management are developed here, and the engineers work incessantly to reduce wind noise.
+The interior climate control and thermal management of the cars are developed here and the engineers are always working on reducing wind noise.

 “Get in” a virtual Audi: In the Design Check department, vehicle models can be viewed realistically and with accurate details before they are ever built.
 The virtual reality studios make this possible.
-The various materials appear tangible and life-like, giving the impression of a car they can get into.
+The various materials appear tangible and life-like, giving the impression of a car the observer can get into.

 Weatherproof drive system: In the Engine Center, emissions and fuel consumption measurements are carried out on roller dynamometers under climatic conditions.
-Driving performance with all-wheel drive is tested in a simulation chamber at altitudes up to 4,200 meters (13,780 feet).
-In the adjacent workshops and modern transmission test rigs, engines are set up and tested before they go into use.
+Driving performance with all-wheel drive is tested in a simulation chamber at altitudes up to 4,200 meters (13,779.5 ft).
+In the adjacent workshops and modern transmission test beds, future units are set up and tested.
 Established in 2010, the Development and Test Center for Electrified Drive Systems features cutting-edge test rigs for testing electrified drive concepts.